MatanAvitan/design_patterns/Readme.md

-# This project stands for show an implementation of useful design patters.
+# This project stands for showing an implementation of useful design patters.